 And the officer said ‘Mr. McGarrah, I’m so sorry, but we have the baby.
 But we do not have your wife.’
 And that’s how I found out.
 That was the reality.

 “It was probably a week, week and a half, before they found Wanda.
 She was the next to last person to be found.”

 Wanda Faye Smith McGarrah was 24 years old.
 Just a few months shy of the 25th birthday she’d told him she’d never reach.

 Picking up and moving on was torture, McGarrah swears – “Am I a husband or not a husband?
 A father or not a father?
 Why do I exist?” – and he thought, on more than one occasion, of suicide.

 But he also thought of Wanda, his biggest cheerleader, his motivator, his best friend, and decided to go back to school and get his Masters.
 “I just kept busy, and kept around friends.
 I talked a lot about them.
 Even when they didn’t want to hear it any more.”

 Charles and Barbara Dixon McGarrah have been happily married for 38 years now.
 “I remember the first couple of years after we married, I would talk about Wanda, and the baby, and I had pictures of them up all over the place.”

 His wife, he said, talked him through it – talked him off the precipice – for weeks, months, years, as long as it took.
 “The more I talked, the more she listened, and more pictures came down.
 And finally, I had talked everything out.
 I couldn’t talk about it any more.”

-Catalyst arts editor Bill DeYoung is the author of Skyway: The True Story of Tampa Bay’s Signature Bridge and the Man Who Brought it Down (University Press of Florida, 2013).
+Catalyst Senior writer and editor Bill DeYoung is the author of Skyway: The True Story of Tampa Bay’s Signature Bridge and the Man Who Brought it Down (University Press of Florida, 2013).